 I pursue stories that beg the question: What do we owe one another?
 Who owns our sidewalks, our water systems, our right to clean air?
 If the answer is we own them in common, who are we?

 I'm a recent graduate in radio documentary at the Salt Institute, and have over five years of experience in print and photo journalism.
-My work has appeared at Next City, PlanPhilly, WHYY's Newsworks Tonight, Philadelphia Magazine, High Country News, Roads and Kingdoms, the Anchorage Press, Spoke Magazine, Satellite Magazine, and Business Insider among others.
+My work has appeared at Here and Now, WHYY, Next City, PlanPhilly, Philadelphia Magazine, High Country News, Roads and Kingdoms, the Anchorage Press, and Spoke Magazine, among others.
 I live in Philadelphia, where I also lead bike and kayak tours of the Schuylkill River.